Profile and scaling of the fractal exponent of percolations in complex networks: Numerical check

-To check the validity of our scaling argument, we perform the Monte-Carlo simulation for the bond percolations on the RAGN and its reconstructed network.
-The RAGN stochastically generates a graph realization with $N$ nodes in the following way.
-We start at time $t=0$ with a complete graph with $l+1$ nodes.
-At each time step, a new node joins into a graph, and links to $l$ randomly-chosen nodes among pre-existing nodes.
-The network growth continues until $t=N-l-1$.
-The stationary degree distribution $P(k)$ of the resulting network is $P(k) \propto (l/(l+1))^{k}$.
-A reconstructed network of the RAGN is then obtained by reconnecting its edges at random, keeping the degree of each node.
-This operation generates an uncorrelated network with the same degree distributions as the original one.
+The RAGN model stochastically generates a graph realization with $N$ nodes as follows.
+We start from a triangle.
+At each step, a new node joins and links to two randomly-chosen pre-existing nodes.
+This process continues until the number of nodes reaches $N$.
+The stationary degree distribution $P(k)$ of the resulting network is $P(k) \propto (2/3)^{k}$.